Relationship Therapy in NYC for Overthinkers & People-Pleasers

 How EMDR and IFS Help Rewrite Relationship Patterns

 You've probably already spent a lot of time thinking about your relationships, understanding your patterns, knowing exactly why you do what you do.
 And still, something stays stuck.
-That's because insight alone doesn't always reach the places where the pain actually lives.
 Some wounds are stored in the body, in the nervous system, in the parts of you that learned long ago that closeness wasn't safe.
 That's where EMDR and IFS come in.

 EMDR helps your nervous system reprocess the experiences that shaped how you attach, including: